chinh-chinh/IoT-Smart-Parking-System/README.md

 4. Car (quantity=3): act as a thing that occupies a parking slot
 ## Config devices
 ### SBC
-I use JavaScript to program for the SBC, the code file can be found in the file of this project for more details
+I use JavaScript to program for the SBC, the code file can be found in the main of this project for more details
 ### Router
 ```
 Router>enable